jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 Rscript 02-scripts.backup/042-generate_NJ_tree.R 04-analysis/deep/multivcfanalyzer/initial_single_genome/output/initial_single_genome_2X_0.7_0.7/Porphyromonas_gingivalis_ATCC_33277/snpAlignment.fasta.gz 2000 JC69 100 OME003
 ```

-> We had to re-run Porphyromonas with a higher minimum  position threshold,
+> We had to re-run _Porphyromonas_ with a higher minimum  position threshold,
 > and excluded a sample.
 The higher position here was due to some samples having
-> insufficient posiiton overlap to calculate a genetic distance, and inclusion
+> insufficient position overlap to calculate a genetic distance, and inclusion
 > OME003 caused bootstrapping to fail as it had an unusually higher number of
 >  SNPs which ended up violating the equal base frequencies of the JC69 model.

-The final newick files and filtering statistics can be seen in
+The final Newick files and filtering statistics can be seen in
 `04-analysis/deep/multivcfanalyzer/initial_single_genome/output/initial_single_genome_2X_0.7_0.7/`

 Visualisation of the phylogenies was carried out with the R notebook